About Us - School Information

 FIELD TRIPS: Parent/guardian permission forms are to be signed prior to departure for all school authorized excursions.
 The school’s Code of Conduct applies to all school activities both on and off campus.

 We have staff trained in first aid should a student be injured.
-The parent/guardian will be contacted and, in serious cases, the school will call for emergency medical care.
+The parent/guardian will be contacted and, in serious cases, the school will call for emergency medical support.

 LATENESS: Students who are late must check in at the office upon arrival to school and then proceed to class.
 We expect that students provide a reason for their lateness.
 Students who are late may have to make up lost time after school.
 For security purposes, all doors except the front door will be locked during the school day.

 LUNCH: In the interest of safety and security, students must remain on school grounds at all times unless a parent or guardian has completed a form giving them permission to go home for lunch.
+These forms are available at the office.
 Permission will not be granted to go to a friend’s house for lunch or to go to a store.
-Students will also be permitted to leave the campus if a parent picks them up and accompanies them.
+Students will also be permitted to leave the campus if their parent picks them up and accompanies them.

 MEDICAL INFORMATION: Students who have medical conditions that may require school assistance must make this known to our school office.
 It is imperative that this information is kept up to date.